villhei/elixirtut/README.md

 	iex> {1, 2, 3}  # tuple
 	````

 * Floats are 64-bit double precision
 * Elixir is a dynamically typed language so the types are inferred during runtime.
 * The [Kernel.TypeSpec](http://elixir-lang.org/docs/v1.1/elixir/Kernel.Typespec.html) module provides macros and functions for working with typespecs that allow static analyzer programs useful for bug hunting.
-	* In elixir, custom types composing of the basic types can be defined by using the `@type` directive.
+* In elixir, custom types composing of basic types can be defined by using the `@type` directive.

 ### Basic arithmetic and numbers